-I think this might have been my first contact with Gareth Branwyn, with whom I later worked (in 2010) on a 4-part feature on my mobile lab for the endlessly fascinating Make:Online, of which he is editor-in-chief.
-He also did a piece about my travels in Mondo 2000 a year after this short item.
+I think this might have been my first contact with Gareth Branwyn, with whom I later worked (in 2010) on a 4-part feature on my mobile lab for the endlessly fascinating Make:Online, of which he was editor-in-chief.
+He also did a piece about my travels in Mondo 2000 a year after this short Futurist item.
 A prolific technology writer, Gareth has had his ear to the ground for decades, and it’s always an honor to be in his sights.

 by Gareth Branwyn